nexusformat/definitions/manual/source/applying-nexus.rst

 into the same data file.
 In this case create more entries.
 Each entry should be interpretable standalone, i.e. contain all the information of a complete ``NXentry`` class.
-Please keep in mind that groups or data items which stay constant across entries can always be linked in.
+Please keep in mind that groups or data items which stay constant across entries can always be linked to save space.
+Application definitions describe only what is included within an ``NXentry`` and so have no power to enforce any particular usage of ``NXentry`` groups.
+However, documentation within and accompanying an application definition can provide guidance and recommendations on situations where the use of multiple ``NXentry`` groups would be appropriate.

 ..  =======================
     section: Processed Data